 - for a columbarium niche: a columbarium is a wall type structure divided into small units large enough to house an urn.

 You will find as you do your research that all urns tend to fall into one or more of these 5 categories.
 Do you know how you will use the urn?
 That’s an important place to start your journey.
 Here are some characteristics of the urns for each of these categories:

 Funeral urns that you will be using to keep the ashes and display are generally made of metal, stone, wood, ceramic and glass.
-The common thread amongst these urns are that they can last a long time and are beautiful to look at.
+The common thread among these urns are that they can last a long time and are beautiful to look at.
 Cremation urns for display might be kept on a shelf, mantle, or other location in the home where you are most comfortable to see it.
 There are a variety of shapes such as a vase urn or box urn.
 Using resin based materials, such as cultured marble, MDF and even pure resin, allows for the long lasting urns to be molded into beautiful shapes.

 Some people who want to keep the ashes, but have them in a location easily accessible to other family members or friends, will use a columbarium.